 Developers working on Ethereum blockchain developments first initiate a discussion thread on the Fellowship of Ethereum Magicians.
 The purpose of initiating this thread is to avoid overlap with existing proposals or standards.

-If the proposal is original and useful, feedback is sought and documented as an EIP.
+If the proposal is original and found useful, feedback is sought and documented as an EIP.

 2. Draft stage

-The documentation must include the technical specifications, features, and the rationale behind the proposal.
+The documentation must include the technical specifications, features, and rationale behind the proposal.
 While drafting the proposal, the author can create a pull request.
-Doing this allows them to submit contributions to an open development project.
-They then invite editors and reviewers to provide feedback.
+This allows the author to submit contributions to an open development project.
+After this, editors and reviewers are invited to provide feedback.

-The editors will also guide the authors regarding the standard processes.
-They will later change the proposal’s status to draft if it meets the guideline specifications.
+The editors will also guide the authors through the standard processes.
+If the proposal meets the guideline specifications, they will later change its status to draft.

 3. Review stage